MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 Here’s how you might do that:

-1. Set up your query:
+1. Set up your query.
     1.  **Query name**: Give your query a custom name by typing in something like “AfterHoursWest.”
     1. **Time period**: Select **Last 6 months**.
     1. **Auto-Refresh**: You just want to have this run once, so leave the **Auto-Refresh** box deselected.
     1. **Description**: Other analysts in your organization might want to know more about this query, so give it a brief description.
     1. **More settings**: You want this query to be grouped by month, not week.
 Select **More settings**, then change **Group by to Month**.
-2. Now you’re ready to add metrics:
+2. Add metrics.
     1. Under **Select metrics for what you want to know about your employees**, select the **Add metrics** button.
     1. Because you want to add metrics about collaboration after hours, expand the **After hours collaboration** metric category.
     1. Select the **After hours email hours** and **After hours instant messages** metrics.
     1. Select the **Add to query** button.
-3. Next, specify the employees you want to analyze.
+3. Specify the employees you want to analyze.
     1. Under **Select which employees you want to include in the query**, leave the "Is Active" filter set to “true.“
     1. Select **Add condition**.
     1. Select **Organizational data**.